-“Magazine were first pitched to me by a guy from Quintessence Records (before it turned into Zulu).
-Late 1979, maybe early 1980, he kept making it his business to convince me that Prog Rock was dead, that punk had killed it, that whatever cool, innovative, progressive music the future might hold — it would come from punk and the wreckage it had made of all that had come before.
-Anyway, he more or less forced Second Hand Daylight on me and, which started strong with Feed the Enemy and never really let up.
-A plane crash over the border, unconvincing border guards, hunger.
-No room for doubt.
-That was a future I could grab onto.
+“Magazine were first pitched to me by a guy from Quintessence Records.
+Late 1979, maybe early 1980, he made it his business to convince me that Prog Rock was dead, that punk had killed it, that whatever cool, innovative, progressive music the future might hold — it would come from punk and the wreckage it had made of all that had come before.
+Anyway, I finally bought Second Hand Daylight which started strong with Feed the Enemy and never really let up.
+A plane crash over the border, unconvincing border guards, suspicious arrangements, no room for doubt.
+Here was a future I could grab onto.
 And holy sh** — what a bass line!”
 (Philip Random)

 As the story goes, Magazine got formed because Howard Devoto thought the Buzzcocks were already sounding too “old hat”.
 Which makes My Mind Ain’t So Open a perfect intro to this new sound he had in mind.
 A little too smart for punk, a little too vicious for pop.
 The 1980s were still two years away but stakes were already clarifying.
 They’d be like the 1960s all over again, except this time it would be love and spite, not peace.